apache/cordova-docs/www/docs/en/6.x/reference/cordova-plugin-splashscreen/index.md

 |     any     |     com      |  landscape (wide) |
 |     com     |     com      | landscape (narrow)|

-To see the complete list of size classes associated with devices and viewports, see <http://www.sizeclasses.com>.

 ##### Single-image launch screen

 If your launch image is simple, you may be able to avoid creating a lot of different launch images and supply only one.
 The launch image needs to meet the following requirements: